Number of Subfamilies: 3 – Boophinae (1 genera), Laliostominae (2 genera), Mantellinae (9 genera)

 Number of Species: 213

-Mantellidae is a family of frogs only found on Madagascar and a few smaller islands.
+Mantellidae is a family of frogs only found on Madagascar.
 Most Mantellids are terrestrial but there are some that are aquatic, arboreal, and partially fossorial .

 The species in the genus Boophis have common tree frog traits.
 They live an arboreal life style.
 They are found in Madagascar and Mayotte Island.
 Their skin can be somewhat see thru like the glass frogs which gave them the nickname the Skeleton Frogs.